Crazy-Crew/CrazyCrates/CONTRIBUTING.md

 ## Requirements
  * `git`
- * Java 17 ( Adoptium is recommended )
+ * Java 21 ( Adoptium or Corretto is recommended )

-Pull Requests must be labeled properly according to if it's a bug fix, a new feature or enhancements to the code base.
+### Pull Requests must be labeled properly according to if it's a bug fix, a new feature or enhancements to the code base.
  * `git checkout -b fix/your_fix`
   * `git checkout -b feature/your_feature`
   * `git checkout -b quality/your_enhancement`
  * Commit your changes using `git commit -m 'your commit'`
  * Push to your branch using `git push`

+### What's next?
- * Open a pull request to the `dev` branch on our repository to add your change.
+* The branch you open the pull request to depends on the scope of your change.
+   * Anything considered a "fix" or "internal" clean up that will not cripple a server or vastly change the experience of a server can be sent as a pull request to the `main` branch
+      * We try to follow semver so once the pull request is deemed ready to merge, The version will be bumped from 1.0.0 -> 1.0.1 as an example.
+   * All breaking changes however must be sent to the `dev` branch.**

 You must explain what your pull request is changing and if needed, Supply a video of your change as Pull Requests are a way to get feedback.